dnarayanan/powderday/docs/parameters_description.rst

 :bbox_lim:

-   Initial bounding box of grid for SPH simulations (+/- bbox_lim).
+   Initial bounding box of grid for particle simulations (+/- bbox_lim).
 Units are kpc.
 This must encompass all of the particles in a simulation currently.
 This just has to be a big number, but you want to be careful of making *too* large as precision limitations only allow for up to 20 levels of refinement.